Skipalong Rosenbloom

-Skipalong Rosenbloom is a 1951 American Western film directed by Sam Newfield and written by Eddie Forman and Dean Riesner.
-Starring Maxie Rosenbloom, Max Baer, Jackie Coogan, Fuzzy Knight, Hillary Brooke and Jacqueline Fontaine, it was released on April 30, 1951, by United Artists.
+Skipalong Rosenbloom is a 1951 American Western film directed by Sam Newfield, written by Eddie Forman and Dean Riesner and starring Maxie Rosenbloom, Max Baer, Jackie Coogan, Fuzzy Knight, Hillary Brooke and Jacqueline Fontaine.
+The film was released on April 30, 1951 by United Artists.

 Plot

-A western town is terrorized by a gang of outlaws and trick a newcomer into becoming sheriff.
+A Western town is terrorized by a gang of outlaws and trick a newcomer into becoming sheriff.